The Great Wave: Evidence of a large-scale vertical corrugation propagating outwards in the Galactic disc: Data

 The fraction of observable objects $\mathcal{F}$ is then estimated by integrating the luminosity function for all possible distances along the line-of-sight (after including the completeness of the sample at each apparent magnitude G, see below), down to the faintest observable apparent magnitude \citep[see Equations 4 to 6 in][]{Astraatmadja:2016}, after taking extinction into account.
+Following the procedure laid out in \cite{Khanna:2024}, we estimate the extinction by combining publicly available dust maps \citep[][etc]{Schlegel1998,Green:2019,Lallement:2019}.
+Then,

-where $S(l,b,G)$ is the selection function of our selected sample and $M_G = G - 5 \log(r) + 5 + A_G(l,b,r)$, for $r$ in parsecs.
+where $S(l,b,G)$ is the selection function of our selected sample and $M_G = G - 5 \log(d) + 5 + A_G(l,b,d)$, for $d$ in parsecs.
 To estimate $S(l,b,G)$, we follow the approach laid out in \citet[][]{Castro-Ginard:2023}, by computing the ratio of stars that end up in the catalogue of \citet{Andrae:2023}, to the entire \gaia\ catalogue ($n$) in bins of $(l,b,G)$, between $4<G<15$.
-On the \gaia\ archive (see \autoref{sec:subsf}) we compute this ratio in bins of $G$ (1 mag wide), and sky position ($l,b$) tiled at \textit{HEALPix} level 5.
+On the \gaia\ archive (see \autoref{sec:subsf}) we compute this ratio in bins of $G$ (1 mag wide), and sky position ($l,b$) tiled at \textit{HEALPix} level 5 \citep{HEALPix2005}.
 Using these number counts, we then take $S(l,b,G)=\frac{k+1}{n +2}$ as the mean probability for a source to end up in our subsample (with $k$ stars) as proposed by \citet[][]{Castro-Ginard:2023}.
 The completeness at the edge of the brightness limit ($14<G<15$) for the young giants is shown in \autoref{fig:sf_14_15}.